-The cost of turning a garage into a rental property will fluctuate significantly depending on the garage's current condition and future purpose.
-If you have to completely overhaul the space (adding plumbing, electricity, and the like), the cost will be at the higher end of the $5653 to $16,211 range (from
+The cost of turning a garage into a rental property, or part of a rental property will fluctuate significantly depending on the garage's current condition and future purpose.
+Depending on your plan, a garage renovation could cost between $3,000–$30,000.
+If you have to completely overhaul the space (adding plumbing, electricity, and the like), the cost will be at the higher end of the range.

 The first step in turning a garage into a rental property is getting an estimate of the work that you want done.
 You can then determine what's important to do now and what can wait until later.

-In addition, consider the tasks that you can DIY in turning a garage into a rental property for a lower cost.
-Here are a few things you probably didn't realize you can do on your own:
+In addition, consider the tasks that you can do-it-yourself in turning a garage into a rental property for a lower cost.
+Here are a few things you probably didn't realize you can do on your own.

-Once the wiring has been taken care of, selecting the right fixtures can literally cast your garage in a new light--and you can spend as much or as little as you want.
+New light fixtures: Once the wiring has been completed, selecting the right fixtures can literally cast your garage in a new light—and you can spend as much or as little as you want.

 When you're deciding how much rent to charge, there are multiple factors to consider.
 For example, you should take into account how much square footage you're offering, whether the garage is climate controlled, and where it's located.
 When turning a garage into a rental property, you should know that garages in urban settings will be higher on the price bracket than garages in rural or suburban areas.